thomasgtaylor/how.wtf/content/post/2023-02-16-how-to-copy-files-in-linux.md

 ---
-title: How to copy files in Linux
-date: 2023-02-16T00:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-02-16 00:40:00-04:00
 description: How to copy a file or multiple files in Linux / terminal.
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to copy files in Linux
 ---

 Copying files and directories is an essential task in Linux.